Ryan's Thoughts"You've made it here, so you'll already be well aware of online sports betting's massive popularity.

 Sports bookies have controls in place to aid with this.
 For example, you can opt to set limits on your spending in your account settings.

 Should I just trust big name betting brands like Ladbrokes, Betfred and William Hill?

 Not necessarily.
-In this modern era, some of the best bookmakers around have never even had a single traditional betting shop.
+In this modern era, some of the best sites around have never even had a single traditional betting shop.
 But the big brands often have great promotions on offer.

 What sign-up bonuses are on offer at UK bookmakers?

 In short - loads!
-All of the UK bookmakers have their own deals to tempt you to sign up.
+All of the UK betting websites have their own deals to tempt you to sign up.
 We can help you to compare them to make sure you're getting the best promotions available.

 How can I control my gambling?

 UK online bookmakers enable you to place deposit limits on your account so you can never bet more than you can afford to lose.
 If you are unsure how to do this, customers support can help.

 What links are there between bricks-and-mortar betting shops and online bookmakers?

 Traditional big name betting brands are increasingly coming up with new ways to make the most out of their place on the high street.